 Editor's Note: names of messages are FFS.

-1. This procedure is triggered by the MB-SMF receiving the updated policy for MBS, see clause 7.1.1.Y
+1. This procedure is triggered by the MB-SMF receiving the updated policy for MBS, see clause 7.1.1.Y.

 2. The MB-SMF generates the QoS profile for the multicast, and sends MBS Session update Request (N2 SM message (TMGI, QoS profiles for multicast)) to the AMF(s).